backstage/backstage/README.md

 - **Phase 2:** Manage your stuff (next 2-3 months) - Manage anything from microservices to software components to infrastructure and your service catalog.
 Regardless of whether you want to create a new library, view service deployment status in Kubernetes, or check the test coverage for a website -- Backstage will provide all of those tools - and many more - in a single developer portal.

 - **Phase 3:** Ecosystem (later) - Everyone's infrastructure stack is different.
 By fostering a vibrant community of contributors we hope to provide an ecosystem of Open Source plugins/integrations that allows you to pick the tools that match your stack.

+Check out our [Milestones](https://github.com/spotify/backstage/milestones) and how they relate to the 3 Phases outlined above.

 Our vision for Backstage is for it to become the trusted standard toolbox (read: UX layer) for the open source infrastructure landscape.
 Think of it like Kubernetes for developer experience.
 We realize this is an ambitious goal.
 We can’t do it alone.
 If this sounds interesting or you'd like to help us shape our product vision, we'd love to talk.
 You can email me directly: [alund@spotify.com](mailto:alund@spotify.com).